rjaros87/pm-home-station/README.md

 - [Bluetooth UART HC-06](https://kamami.pl/moduly-bluetooth/198260-zestaw-bluetooth-z-modulem-hc-06-20edr-zasilany-3-6-6-v.html?search_query=hc-06&results=2) ~$7
 - recycled old USB cable to provide power to Sensor and Bluetooth tandem

-### Bluetooth Low Energy
+### Bluetooth Low Energy (supported by iOS app, possible support by Android app)
 > Caution!
 Connectivity to the sensor over Bluetooth LE is currently only tested on the iOS application running on iPhone or Apple Watch.
+Multi-platform desktop support not planned in near feature.

 - [PlanTower PMS7003](https://kamami.pl/czujniki-gazow/564008-plantower-pms7003-laserowy-czujnik-pylu-pm25.html) ~$26
 - [ICD10 adapter with 10 pins(1.27 mm) to 6 pins (2.54 mm) (also called `G7 switch`)](https://kamami.pl/zlacza-inne/564553-adapter-idc10-127mm-na-zlacze-254mm-dla-czujnika-pms7003.html) ~$2
 - [Bluetooth Low Energy UART HC-08](https://kamami.pl/moduly-bluetooth/562367-modhc-08-modul-bluetooth-hc-08.html) (includes wires) ~$7
 - recycled old USB cable to provide power to Sensor and Bluetooth tandem

-## Discount
+## Discount offers

 You may want to use the following rebate coupon: __A9XS1FPF__ on purchases made on [KAMAMI.COM](https://kamami.com) or [KAMAMI.PL](https://kamami.pl) to get 5% OFF on orders which include PMS7003 (to be used only once for each buyer).